Faculty Stats: On This Page You'll Find the Answers to the Following Questions

 Student to Faculty Ratio is Well Below Average

-AIB College of Business, with 20 students for every one instructional faculty member, ranks among the lowest in comparison to the national average of 14:1.
-This indicates that the number of students split between the same faculty is much higher than normal, and could mean students will experience larger class sizes and less opportunities to connect with professors, especially in introductory courses.
+AIB College of Business, with 20 students for every instructional faculty member, ranks among the lowest in comparison to the national average of 14:1.
+This ratio indicates that the number of students split between the same faculty is much higher than normal, and could mean students will experience larger class sizes and fewer opportunities to connect with professors, especially in introductory courses.

 Breakdown of Instructional Staff

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by AIB College of Business as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|

 |Total of Instructional Employees||66||24||42||36.4%|

 |Non-Tenured Faculty, on Tenure Track||-||-||-||-|

 |Not on Tenure Track / No Tenure System||24||24||0||100.0%|

 Above Average Use of Part-Time Teachers